wacastel/transformer/README.md

 ## Overview

-This repository contains the complete pipeline for pre-training a language model on the TinyStories dataset.
+This repository contains the complete pipeline for pre-training and instruction-tuning a language model on the TinyStories dataset.
 It includes custom implementations of modern architectural breakthroughs that improve upon the vanilla 2017 Transformer, specifically Rotary Positional Embeddings (RoPE), Grouped-Query Attention (GQA), Root Mean Square Normalization (RMSNorm), and SwiGLU activations.

 ## Architecture & Mathematical Theory